colin-i/edor/README.md

 ```

 ## From source
-Use autoconf automake libncurses-dev ; on armv7l, libunwind-dev
+Use autoconf automake libncurses-dev ; on armv7l cpu, libunwind-dev
 ```sh
 autoreconf -i
 ./configure